 Bazaar: Buenos Aires

-Experience the charms of Buenos Aires as you’re taken on a tour of the opera house, cobblestone barrio of San Telmo, and more.
+Experience the charms of Buenos Aires as you’re taken on a tour of the opera house, the cobblestone barrio, and more.

 We arrive in the cosmopolitan capital of Argentina this morning, where we'll check in to our hotel and meet travelers who took the optional pre-trip extension to Santiago & Easter Island, Chile and join our resident expert Trip Leader.